 - Temporarily repair any holes or damage to the building or roof if it is safe to do so.

-- Assess and prioritize damaged contents to see what can be salvaged and prioritize repair or replacement.
+- Assess damaged contents to see what can be salvaged and prioritize repair or replacement.

 In addition, the recovery team will need to assess and repair fire protection equipment, security alarms and sprinkler systems and notify the fire department if any of those systems will be out of service.
 They should be cautious during electrical restoration and make sure that an electrician has checked, thoroughly dried and tested all systems and equipment before energizing electrical circuits.
 Any wet insulation should be stripped and replaced.
 All mechanical equipment and systems should be checked for leaks and damage, and cleaned and dried, as needed.
 Also, the water supply should be checked for possible contamination.